 The Chapter 13 Means Test is a bankruptcy form used to calculate your average income and your disposable income.
 To clarify, disposable income is the amount of money left over each month after paying allowable living expenses.
 In addition, the information in the Means Test serves as the basis to calculate your Chapter 13 plan payment.

 All income during the past six months is used to calculate your average monthly income (AMI).
 Income used for the Means Test includes, but is not limited to, income from wages, salaries, commissions, businesses, rentals, domestic support payments, interest, pensions, retirement income, and other earned income.
 Income outlined in the Social Security Act, however, is not included in the Means Test.
 Your average monthly income is multiplied by 12 to calculate your annual average median income.
 For ease, use our simple calculator below to roughly determine your average monthly income.
 Then, compare this to Georgia’s median income listed in the table below.
 Another option is to use our Chapter 7 Calculator to perform a more precise calculation.

 The Means Test compares your average median income to the average income for households of your size in Georgia.
 The figures for the Means Test are adjusted based on current information from the Internal Revenue Service and the Census Bureau.
-The latest Georgia Means Test adjustments are valid for bankruptcies filed on or after May 1, 2020.
+The latest Georgia Means Test data adjustments are valid for bankruptcies filed on or after November 1, 2020.
 Make sure you use the most current figures when completing the Means Test.

 |# of People||Annual Income|

 For households with more than 9 members, add $9,000 per person to the median income.

 If your median income is more than the Georgia median income level, your only bankruptcy option is a five-year Chapter 13 plan.
 If your median income is below the state median income level, you may qualify for a three-year bankruptcy plan instead.
 However, you may opt for a five-year plan to reduce and stretch out your payments.